antkudruk/uniformfactory/README.md

 The following tutorial describes how to set up **Uniform Factory** to generate wrapper classes properly.

-### Installing Uniform Factory into your project
+## Installing Uniform Factory Into Your Project

 You can download **Uniform Factory** into your project from Maven Central.

-Here is an example for Gradle
+Here is an example for Gradle:

 ```
 dependencies {